Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## !!!
-THIS FORK IS DEPRECATED !!!
+THIS FORK IS NOW DEPRECATED !!!

 17 September 2024: the original author is issuing a new release fixing the issues / feedbacks addressed here.
 Use only if you have yet ordered the PCB in 1.4 version.
 This fork is kept for history.
+I won't make any commit on it.

 # The Game Boy Mini Flashable Camera - a fork